Registered Parks and Gardens at Risk

 - Changes in farming and woodland management

-- Changes to the treescape, hedges, fences and boundaries
+- Changes to the treescape, hedgerows, fences and boundaries

 - Changes to the water table, and pollution